MeshFEM/MeshFEM/README.md

 ```

 I would recommend instead using the [Ninja build system](https://ninja-build.org), which
-means changing the last two lines to `cmake .. -GNinja` and `ninja`
+means changing the last two lines to `cmake .. -GNinja` and `ninja`.

 Running the Jupyter Notebooks
 -----------------------------